neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 patterns** aiming to be a general solution to a problem.
 Each design pattern is so to speak a solution template for a specific problem.
-We by now have multiple design patterns that are successfully approved in practice and therefore have found there way in modern programming and especially FLOW3.
-In the following we don't want to focus on concrete implementation of the design patterns, for this knowledge is not necessary for the usage of FLOW3.
+We by now have multiple design patterns that are successfully approved in practice and therefore have found there way in modern programming and especially TYPO3 Flow.
+In the following we don't want to focus on concrete implementation of the design patterns, for this knowledge is not necessary for the usage of TYPO3 Flow.
 Nevertheless deeper knowledge in design patterns in general is indispensable for modern programming style, so it might be fruitful for you to learn about them.